COJO-intelligence/passwordmanager/README.md

 * Java SE Runtime Environment 8 - Minimum Requirement;
 * Java added to System PATH.

-**Note:** Development was made on Java SE Development Kit 14.0.1, but the application was tested on Java SE Runtime Environment 8.
+**Note:** Development was made on Java SE Development Kit 14.0.1, but the application was tested on Java SE Runtime Environment 8 as well.

 **Why Java?** To be able to run the application with no trouble on whatever operation system is provided.
 No matter if it is Windows or Linux machines.